malsapp/react-native-maformvalidation/README.md

 Component | Description
 ------------ | -------------
 Form | Encapsulate all form elements
-FormValidator | Validate Vlues and contain Rules component Rule | Give a message and style for specific validation rule, return true if rule fail
+FormValidator | Validate Values and contain Rules component Rule | Give a message and style for specific validation rule, return true if rule fail

 ## Properties